 - Do not make contact with emails offering money won from lucky draws etc.

-These are some ways to prevent Ransomware from infecting your network and get a hold of useful business information.
+These are some ways to prevent Ransomware from infecting your network and getting a hold of useful business information.
 Systemverse Managed IT Services takes ransomware very seriously.
 We have an array of solutions including regular backup and offsite disaster recovery so we can get your business back up and running quickly should all the listed prevention methods fail.